CydMiller/StableMarriage_Exploration/README.md

 - Conduct theoretical and empirical analysis of Stable Marriage algorithm implementations
 - Collaborate with a team on a large-scale project with clear deliverables
 - Navigate roadblocks professionally in preparation for real-world work

+### Contents
+- `Stable_Marriage_Visualization`: This folder contains an educational tool to introducethe Stable Marriage Problem and how it is solved using the Gale Shapley algorithm.
+- `README.md`: This markdown file containing important information about this repo.
+- `Stable_Marriage.ipynb`: Google Colab notebook used for our experiment.
+If you would like a closer look at how this notebook was designed and seeing it run in action, watch the tour video [here](https://youtu.be/wmR0Yy7uR70).